 Frequently asked questions about Gifts in Wills

-For help and advice on how to leave a donation in your Will, we always recommend you use a solicitor, however to help you we have produced some information to help you - please see below:
+For help and advice on how to leave a donation in your Will, we always recommend you use a solicitor.
+However to help you we have produced some information based on frequently asked questions.

 Arthur Rank Hospice Charity

 Registered Charity No 1133354